google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/subscribing-a-user.md

 ## Register a Service Worker

-With the feature detect we know that both service workers and Push is supported.
+With the feature detect we know that both service workers and Push are supported.
 The next step is to "register" our service worker.

 When we register a service worker, we are telling the browser where our service worker file is.